kylebarney/code-test/README.md

 - `app/Models/User` and `app/Models/Product` => Contain the Eloquent ORM models along with their relations and other attributes.
 - `database/migrations/` => Contains the database migrations for this project.
 - `tests/Feature/ProductsControllerTest.php` => Contains tests for the products controllers, covering authentication, validation, file uploads, etc.

-# Project Requirements

-- Create a simple RESTful API written in Laravel/PHP.
-- The project contains **users** and **products**.
-A user will have the ability to add & remove products.

 ## Users